habbes/sharpbench/brainstorm/2024-06-06-runner-orchestration.md

   - Update runners to the latest version of sharpbench (automatically)
   - Install OS updates without having to manually ssh into servers
 - Resilience
+  - No lost jobs or indefinitely indeterminate job status.
+Eventually, each job should either be reported as failed or successful.
+  - Should commit to a consistent job status reporting to the user.
+Don't report a successful job as failed or vice-versa
   - TODO

 ## Architecture and implementation